jigoshop/Jigoshop-eCommerce/readme.txt

 * Fix: Integrate up sells cross sells plugin.
 * Fix: Integrate add flat rate plugin.
 * Fix: Improve tax settings.
+* Fix: Fatal error when ordered product does not exists.
 = 2.0.8 - 2017.02.01 =
 * Fix: Allow to remove all attachments.
 * Fix: Do not recalculate discounts for placed orders.